Meztli Policies (required reading for all students)

 Website:

-Businesses mentioned on this website are not considered recommendations by Meztli, but are suggestions.
+Businesses mentioned on this website are not considered recommendations by Meztli, but are suggestions given to us by past students.

 Please read for important information:

-4) From your cell phone provider find out the rates for using your phone in Mexico.
-You can buy Mexico sims cards including at the Cancun airport and OXXO convenience stores.
+3) Find out from your cell phone provider if they charge to use your phone while in Mexico.
+If needed, you can buy Mexico sims cards including at the Cancun airport and OXXO convenience stores.

-5) Find out if your ATM and credit card issuer requires a notification of international travel.
-Carrying a second ATM card may be a good idea in the event you lose one.
+4) Your ATM and/or credit card issuer may require a notification of international travel.
+Carrying an additional card may be a good idea in the event you lose one.

-6) ATMs typically offer the best exchange rates (although some ATM fees will likely apply) and there are peso dispensing ATMs in Tulum including Tulum banks (CiBanco and HSBC), the Chedraui supermarket, plus at the Cancun airport.
-There is a daily withdrawal limit depending on your bank so you might ask them in advance of your trip.
-When taking money out of ATMs, decline the second option for the conversion rate.
-This option is a way for ATMs to take as much as 6% from you.
+5) ATMs typically offer the best exchange rates (although some ATM fees will likely apply) and there are peso dispensing ATMs in Tulum including Tulum banks (CiBanco and HSBC), the Chedraui supermarket, the Tulum bus station, plus at the Cancun airport.
+There is a daily withdrawal limit depending on your bank.
+When taking money out of ATMs, decline the option for the suggested "conversion rate".
+This option is a way for ATMs to take as much as 6% in exchange fees.
 Declining the conversion will still let you take money out, but your bank will calculate the conversion giving you a much better rate.
+Note: many Tulum ATMs run out of money on the weekends so plan ahead.

-8) Biodegradable sunscreen should only be used.
+7) Biodegradable sunscreen should only be used.
 It may be best to use none at all and bring a sun protective swim shirt.
-You will also want to bring paper, pen or pencil, flip-flops, a hat, mosquito repellent, beach towel, comfortable walking shoes, waterproof camera, small flashlight, windbreaker, mask and earplugs if you are noise sensitive.
-If you use a bike helmet, bring your own.
+You will also want to bring paper, pen or pencil, flip-flops, a hat, mosquito repellent, bug bite relief or suction tool, beach towel, comfortable walking shoes, waterproof camera, small flashlight, and windbreaker.
+If you are noise sensitive bring earplugs.
 Yoga mats are provided by the school.

-11) Cancellation and other policies are on our Frequently Asked Questions page at https://www.meztli.mx/faq We require all students to review policy information on this page prior to arrival.
+8) Cancellation and other policies are on this page.
+We require all students to review policy information on this page prior to arrival.

-15) If you are looking for a bicycle to rent while in Tulum, please let us know as the caretaker for the Meztli campus has adult bikes for rent.
+11) If you are looking for a bicycle with a lock to rent while in Tulum there are plenty of options.
+If you want a helmet, bring from home.
+Also the caretaker for the Meztli campus has adult bikes for rent at good rate.